xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/yaml-values.md

 # Yaml values

-Guicey introspects `Configuration` object instance using jackson serialization api to allow accessing yaml configuration values by yaml paths or sub-object types.
+Guicey introspects `Configuration` object instance using jackson serialization api to allow direct access to yaml configuration values.

-Introspected configuration:
+Introspected configuration is accessible as:

-* Bound directly in guice to inject direct values (by path) or sub objects
+* Direct guice bindigs for unique sub objects, and all properties
-* Accessible from guice modules (with help of `ConfigurationAwareModule` interface) and bundles.
+* Bindings for manually qualified properties

-In both cases raw introspection result object is accessible: `ru.vyarus.dropwizard.guice.module.yaml.ConfigurationTree`.
+* `ConfigurationTree` object (binding) containing all introspection data (could be used for manual searches and, for example, for reports)
-It could be used for config analysis, reporting or something else.
+* Guice modules and guicey bundles could access introspected configuration with help of `ConfigurationAwareModule` interface and `GuiceyEnvironment` object.

 !!! warning
-    Jackson will see all properties which either have getter and setter or annotated with `@JsonProperty`.
+    Jackson will see all properties that either have getter and setter or annotated with `@JsonProperty`.
 For example,
     ```java
     public class MyConfig extends Configuration {